-- The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment. - 2.
-The initial sales charge for the LD and LC unit classes is 3% of the net asset value per unit.
-For the FC, FD, IC, ID, TFC and TFD unit classes, the initial sales charge is 0% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 3.
+- 3. The initial sales charge for the LD and LC unit classes is 5% of the net asset value per unit.
+For the TFC, FC, IC and IC100 unit classes, the initial sales charge is 0% of the net asset value per unit.
+The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 4.
 A redemption fee is not charged.
-Redemption takes place at the net asset value per unit. - 4.
-Orders for the issue and redemption of units received by the Company or the custodian at or before 13:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 13:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+Redemption takes place at the net asset value per unit. - 5.
+Orders for the issue and redemption of units received by the Company or the custodian at or before 13:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on this valuation date.
+Orders received by the Company or the custodian after 13:30 PM CET are processed on the basis of the net asset value per unit on the next valuation date.